akbarratt/rb101/LOG.md

 I started this progress log partway through RB101.
 Newest entries first.

+### Day 95-96: Sunday May 30, 2021 - Monday May 31, 2021

+**Pomodoros Completed**: 0

+**Today's Progress**: N/A

+**My Feelings**: I'm starting to realize my work time is really beholden to my family's schedule.
+Could write a whole essay about how that intersects with traditional gender roles but I'll save it for the blog.
+Trying to figure out how to prioritize my own needs.

 ### Day 94: Saturday May 29, 2021

 **Pomodoros Completed**: 5